ukBaz/ukBaz.github.io/howto/python_gio.md

 ```shell
 $ busctl list
 ```
-In the list will be `org.bluez` and this is what is used for BlueZ information.
+In the list will be `org.bluez` and this is what is used for BlueZ `bluetoothd` information.

 ### Object Path
 The `object path` looks like a filesystem path, but they are not, they are